From time to time, Social Security will conduct a medical review to see if you are still disabled. Most reviews pass without problems.

 🌷 If you’d like to see a sample, here’s a completed Continuing Disability Review Report

-🌷 Make sure to include full contact, accurate contact information for all your doctors.
+🌷 Make sure to include full, current and accurate contact information for all your doctors.
 Including phone, fax, and mailing address.

 🌷Before you send your forms in, make a copy for yourself.

 Here’s three things you do not have to do, but if you want to do them they may help things go more smoothly:

 🌷If you have copies of your recent medical records, you can enclose them with your review forms.
 (Hint: Do not print things out online.
 The records you see online are not your complete records).

 🌷If your doctor is willing, you can ask for a brief letter.
 It does not need to have as much detail as when you first applied.
 Key points Social Security looks for: Has your condition improved?
 Are your symptoms still severe?

 🌷If you are in a home care program or you are receiving any other disability-related services, you can also request from your caseworker a copy of your case file or assessments and submit these with your review.